 In his PhD thesis in the group of Prof. Hans-Jürgen Butt/Dr. Rüdiger Berger at the Max Planck Institute for Polymer Reaearch (MPI-P), Mainz, he used and developed electrical scanning force microscopy methods for the investigation of organic optoelectronic materials.
 The project was embedded in the international research training group (IRTG) "Self-organizing materials for optoelectronics" - a joint graduate school between University and MPI-P in Mainz and the Seoul National University (SNU) and Hannam University Daejon in South Korea.
 In 2009 and 2010 he spent 6 months at SNU in the groups of Prof. Kookheon Char and Prof. Changhee Lee.
 In 2010 he received a joint doctoral degree from Mainz University and SNU.

 In 2011 he went to University College Dublin as a Feodor Lynen Fellow (Alexander von Humboldt Foundation).
 Together with Prof. Brian Rodriguez and Prof. Suzi Jarvis he developed a new method for mapping surface potentials in liquid electrolytes.
-Here, he could demonstrate that atomic scale imaging is possible even in very viscous media.
+Here, he could demonstrate that atomic scale imaging is possible even in very viscous media like glycerol.

 Next to force microscopy, Stefan Weber is a passionate photographer and member of the university choir Mainz.

 Stefan Weber is a very common name.
 In case you were looking for someone else, you might find him here.

 Pascal is our Chemistry expert from the "other (eebsch) side of the Rhine".
 Before he started as a PhD student on interfaces in perovskite solar cells, he investigated the nanoscale electrical response of photovoltaic perovskite films with time-resolved KPFM in his Master thesis.
 He is widely known as the "Golden Boy of electrical AFM".